Daichotomy/UpSideDai/README.md

 ### Calculating the settlement price of the CDF

-Contracts in DaiHard run for a one month maturity.
+Contracts in UpsideDai run for a one month maturity.
 At settlement token holders can redeem their upDai and downDai for a representative amount of underlying Dai.
 The amount of Dai that they can redeem(`payout`) is a function of how many `upDai` or `downDai` they hold, the settlement price of Dai in Usd(`p`), leverage(`L`) and market fees(`f`).
 This is expressed as follows:

 ![](./Diagrams/payout.gif)